kevinweber/lazy-load-for-videos/readme.txt

 * Don’t display related videos at the end of your videos

 = Future features: =
-* Choose custom colour for your Vimeo player
 * Choose between several "Play" buttons
 * Upload your own "Play" button
+* (Better) support with specific plugins
+* Support for new/other formats, like SoundCloud, SlideShare and Spotify
 * (Optional) video preview image for feeds
 * What you suggest